Creating Safe Park Environments to Enhance Community Wellness

 - Remove any item that cannot be repaired or fixed immediately to maintain park safety and appearance

-- Remove any commercial site furnishings immediately that have been damaged with offensive graffiti since parks are family places and no one want to see their park defaced on social media
+- Remove any commercial site furnishings immediately that has been damaged with offensive graffiti since parks are family places and no one wants to see their park defaced on social media

 Factors to Consider for Community Involvement in the Park